SoftDev4Research/4OSS-lesson/CONTRIBUTING.md

 # Contributing

+:+1::tada: First of all, thanks for taking the time to contribute! :tada::+1:

+The following is a set of guidelines, not rules for contributing to this lesson materials.
+Use your best judgment, and feel free to propose changes to any part of the materials using a pull request.

 [Software Carpentry][swc-site] and [Data Carpentry][dc-site] are open source projects, and we welcome contributions of all kinds: new lessons,